Troubleshooting

 this with Role/RoleBinding athena-argo-configmaps.

-c.Args[] over the kernel exec ARG_MAX (~128 KB) fails with
+kernel exec ARG_MAX (~128 KB) fail with argument list too long,

 “failed to resolve {{tasks.X.outputs.*}}” on Argo ≤ 3.5